-The Cerebrovascular Disease Knowledge Portal is being developed by a team of scientists and software engineers at the Broad Institute of MIT and Harvard in collaboration with a team at Massachusetts General Hospital and many collaborators from across the globe, with funding from the NIH and National Institute of Neurological Disorders and Stroke (NINDS).
+The Cerebrovascular Disease Knowledge Portal (CDKP) is being developed by a team of scientists and software engineers at the Broad Institute of MIT and Harvard in collaboration with a team at Massachusetts General Hospital and many collaborators from across the globe, with funding from the NIH and National Institute of Neurological Disorders and Stroke (NINDS).
 The platform seeks to provide comprehensive quality-assured genetic, phenotypic and imaging data on large numbers of patients with stroke from across the world.
 The ultimate goal is to automate existing or newly developed best-practice statistical methods for phenotype transformation, quality control, imputation, analysis of population structure, and variant or gene association to enable testing of the most compelling hypotheses as rapidly as possible, translating genomic data into therapeutic insights.

 International Stroke Genetic Consortium (ISGC)